 Taking an omnichannel approach is more vital than ever before.

-According to the National Retail Federation, 51% of Americans prefer to shop online, while 49% favor shopping in-store.
-With a nearly even split of shopping preferences, retailers need to ensure they’re providing a uniform, branded and user-friendly shopping experience that transitions seamlessly between online and offline channels.
+Entrepreneur reports that 51% of Americans prefer to shop online, while 49% favor shopping in-store.
+With a nearly even split of shopping preferences, brans and retailers need to ensure they’re providing a uniform, branded, and user-friendly shopping experience that transitions seamlessly between online and offline channels.
 But how do you achieve this?

 1. Create a consistent brand experience across your entire enterprise.

 Though your target audience may vary by channel, it’s important that you still provide a consistent and unified brand experience.
-Make sure your voice, tone and design are consistent across channels, so that customers will recognize your brand when they see it in different places.
+Make sure your voice, tone and design are consistent, so that customers will recognize your brand when they see it in different places.

 2. Make shopping with you seamless across all channels.